 In the example above 5 is the first term, or starting term, of the sequence.
 To refer to the starting term of a sequence in a generic way that applies to any sequence, mathematicians use the notation

-This notation is Continue reading Arithmetic Sequences and Series: a summary
+This notation is Continue reading Arithmetic Sequences and Series

 While many relationships in our world can be described using a single mathematical function or relation, there are also many that require either more or less than what one equation describes.
 The behavior being described might start at a specific time, or its nature changes at one or more points in time.
 Two examples of such situations could be: